DrDonk/OC4VM/docs/spoof.md

 If you want to make the VM look like a specific Mac model the settings can be configued in the VMware VMX file.
 Currently the VMX file is configured as a 2020 iMac which is still supported for Tahoe.

+*Note: It looks like iCloud and Apple AppStore is not working in Intel macOS VMs even with spoofing.*

 Supplied settings:

 ```